apify/apify-docs/sources/platform/actors/development/index.md

     <Card
         title="Performance"
         to="/platform/actors/development/Performance"
-        desc="Learn how to get the most of the value our of your Actors, minimize costs and maximuze results."
+        desc="Learn how to get the maximum value out of your Actors, minimize costs, and maximize results."
     />
 </CardGrid>